DRPG (Decompose, Retrieve, Plan, Generate): An Agentic Framework for Academic Rebuttal: Method

 \subsection{Retriever}

 Due to the substantial length of academic papers, the performance of rebuttal agents may be adversely affected by the ``Lost in the Middle'' phenomenon~\citep{liu2024lost}.
 To address this issue, we divide the paper into paragraphs and employ a \textbf{Retriever} to identify the most relevant paragraphs corresponding to each atomic point generated by the Decomposer.
+When encoding the paragraphs, we include the hierarchical section headers to capture high-level semantics besides the single paragraph.
+An example is shown in \Cref{app:case_study}.

 The Retriever is implemented using dense retrieval techniques, where a text encoder is used to embed both review points and paper paragraphs, and cosine similarity is applied to measure their relevance.
 Only the most relevant paragraphs are passed to the executor, thereby increasing information density while reducing content length for around 75\% in practice.